stevedatadog/katacoda-scenarios/datadog-201/assets/lms/2-runbooks/about-runbooks.md

 ### Runbooks
 Like postmortems, runbooks are special-purpose notebooks.
 They help members of your team respond to issues by providing them with detailed instructions and historical context.
 They are like incident-specific troubleshooting manuals based on past experience.

-Here's an example of a runbook to investgate a credential stuffing attack:
+Here's an example of a runbook to investigate a credential stuffing attack:
 ![Credential stuffing attack runbook](./credential_stuffing_runbook.png)

 You can look at this runbook in your own Datadog account with [this link to the template](https://app.datadoghq.com/notebook/template/4/credential-stuffing-attack-runbook).